nodejs/node/doc/api/querystring.md

 The `querystring.stringify()` method produces a URL query string from a given `obj` by iterating through the object's "own properties".

-This method searializes the following types of values passed in `obj`: strings, finite numbers, booleans and arrays of the aforementioned types.
+This method serializes the following types of values passed in `obj`: strings, finite numbers, booleans and arrays of the aforementioned types.
+Any other input values will be coerced to empty strings

 For example: